-On May 5th 2019, Tegueste holds its romería paying tribute to St. Mark (San Marcos).
-This is followed by celebrations in honour of St. Isidro Labrador in Los Realejos on 15th May and 2nd June.
-Then come other romerías held in the north and south of the island, including St. Isidro Labrador and St. María de la Cabeza in Las Mercedes (May) and Guamasa (June) (La Laguna), La Orotava (June 30th) and Tacoronte (July), St. Benedict in La Laguna (July 14th), San Roque in Garachico (August 16th ), St. Augustine in Arafo and San Roque in Vilaflor (end of August) and San Miguel on September.
+On April, Tegueste holds its romería paying tribute to St. Mark (San Marcos).
+This is followed on May by celebrations in honour of St. Isidro Labrador in Los Realejos.
+Then come other romerías held in the north and south of the island, including St. Isidro Labrador and St. María de la Cabeza in Las Mercedes (May) and Guamasa (June) (La Laguna), La Orotava (June) and Tacoronte (July), St. Benedict in La Laguna (July), San Roque in Garachico (August 16th ), St. Augustine in Arafo and San Roque in Vilaflor (end of August) and San Miguel on September.

 In Tenerife, romerías were historically celebrated by the upper classes.
 Dressed in farming attire, they would get together to emulate country traditions, drink local wine and eat goat’s meat and beef as part of a religious cult to the saints closely bound up with the harvest, water and the land.
 These celebrations gradually became more popular and what was once an exclusive festivity was now open to all.
 Nowadays, romerías like that of Los Realejos, for example, also include traditional sports (goatherd’s crook, stick fighting and wrestling) and displays of traditional farming activities, which help stimulate a commitment to cultural values.
 Activities such as wheat threshing, and milking goats and cows feature alongside craftwork displays including basketry, clay pottery, openwork, embroidery, traditional desserts and toys.